wp-plugins/asi-fare-calculator/readme.txt

 == Frequently Asked Questions ==

 = why am i getting wrong calculated fare? =
-1) Please type all the fare in one currency symbole.
+1) Please type all the fare in one currency symbol.